The Love Lab – The science behind the Gottman Method

 The members of the couple talk directly to one another, in the presence of psychotherapist, which observes and intervene only to correct methodologically the use of effective interaction skills.

 Using a lot of exercises, the psychotherapist will design the couple therapy session that fits best for the specific problems she identifies during the evaluation.
-Thorough Gottman method, the couple will be teached how to use a respectful tone, how to create a safe atmosphere, intimacy, connection and how to get to problem-solving and happiness.
+Thorough Gottman method, the couple will be taught how to use a respectful tone, how to create a safe atmosphere, intimacy, connection, how to strengthen their friendship and how to get to problem-solving and happiness.